 While wattage is commonly used as a measure of heating capacity, the actual output of a heater is measured in Btu (British thermal units).
 The Btu rating can be helpful when comparing electric heater size to other types of heaters or heating equipment.

-Locating a Heater and Thermostat
+Placement of a Heater and Thermostat

-Baseboard heaters commonly are located under or near windows to take advantage of natural convection currents in the room and to offset the heat loss through the glass.
+Baseboard heaters are often placed under or near windows to take advantage of natural convection currents in the room and to offset the heat loss through the glass.
 Building codes do not allow baseboard heaters to be installed beneath wall outlets, and they require a minimum of 1 inch of air space under the unit for the convective airflow to work properly.
 They also should have at least 12 inches of clearance from window coverings and furniture.

 Thermostats for baseboard heaters can go anywhere in the room but tend to give the most accurate reading when located on an interior wall and away from other heat sources.
 They are typically mounted at the same height as wall switches.
 Some baseboard heaters have thermostat units built into the heaters and require no wall thermostat.